How to Delete Duplicate Photos on iPad and Stop Wasting Storage

 Duplicate photos can take up so much storage space, especially if the original photos are high-definition to begin with.
-The problem with “duplicates” is that not all of them can be detected by the same tools and techniques–especially if you’re dealing with identical photos but not exact copies.
+The problem is that not all types of “duplicates” can be detected by the same tool and techniques; this becomes more apparent when you’re dealing with identical photos but not exact copies.

 And who wants to delete dozens, hundreds, even thousands of duplicates manually?